elastest/elastest.io/README.md

 image-alt: "image alt text"
 ---
 ```
 Where you will have to set **title, date, main-image and image-alt variables**.
 Don't edit neither layout variable nor +0100 in date variable (GMT+1).
+The date can not be greater than the current date.
 > *Note: Add post images into **/blog/images folder**

 4. Write post content below, in [Markdown format](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).